i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/import-users-and-groups.md

 ### Import assignments to rooms from AD/LDAP

-Fixed assignments of users to rooms can be entered in the ldap.ini.
+Fixed assignments of users to rooms can be entered in the ldap.ini.<br>
-The users are then assigned to the assigned room as a contact.
+The users are then assigned to the assigned room as a contact.<br>
 (The rooms must exist in i-doit before!).

     rooms["Room A"]=["MichaelO","migel"]